 How the nano-membrane green toilet works

-The waste is then filtered through a nanotech membrane that separates water vapor from the rest of the waste.
+The waste is then filtered through a nanotech membrane that separates water vapour from the rest of the waste.
 This action prevents pathogens and pieces of solid waste from being carried further by the water.
 The water travels through a chamber filled with “nano-coated hydrophilic beads.”
-The beads help the water vapor to condense, where it falls into a collection chamber as clean water.
+The beads help the water vapour to condense, where it falls into a collection chamber as clean water.

 Here is where the Archimedes screw comes into play.
 The screw drives the residual solid waste and pathogens into a second chamber where it is incinerated and is converted into ash and energy.
-The ash is clean and pathogen-free, and can be used as fertilizer.
+The ash is clean and pathogen-free and can be used as fertiliser.
 Enough energy is produced to charge cell phones or other small electrical devices.